gabefiori/.dotfiles/README.md

 # Dotfiles
-I'm currently using Ubuntu.
+I'm currently using EndeavourOS.
 You can manage my configs with [GNU Stow](https://www.gnu.org/software/stow/):

 ```sh
 stow */             # set config files of all packages